 • Participate in an internship or undergraduate research experience.
 Gain relevant experience by participating in an academic-credit semester-long internship, a summer internship, or research experience.

 • Create a LinkedIn profile.
-Attend a Get LinkedIn! event for a professional profile picture and to learn more about networking.
+Stop by the Center for Career & Professional Development for a professional profile picture and to learn more about networking.
 Use LinkedIn to network and to research employers.

 • If considering graduate school, begin researching programs and studying for graduate exams.

 • Attend Senior Celebration and other Center for Career & Professional Development events.